Mirror (dinghy): Cruising

 Although in the racing world Mirrors are associated with youths and beginners, as a cruising/pleasure boat they are very practical for adults, even experienced and veteran sailors where modern racing dinghies are not practical.
 Compared to racing dinghies which tend to have low gunwales, are a wet ride, capsize easily, and cannot be rowed or motored; the Mirror is more like a traditional boat with relative comfort inside the cockpit, plenty of room for stowage, and both the crew and gear remain dry in light winds.
 In heavy winds, the hull form is very stable and this makes them very reliable for the more adventurous cruiser, knowing that capsize is less likely than racing boats of comparable size.
 Their small size and light weight means they are easy to handle, launch and recover, transport, tow, and store on land.
 They can be launched and recovered by hand from inhospitable places where cars and tractors are unable to go (eg deep mud estuaries, large beaches with gentle gradients, etc), which gives them an advantage over bigger dinghies.
 Their ability to take oars and an engine means that the cruising dinghy sailor can be self sufficient without relying on rescue boats in case of problems with the sails or rigging.
 With the right knowledge and equipment, Mirrors are suitable for cruising on rivers, lakes, and coastal waters; solo or in groups.
 Mainly used for day sailing but sometimes for multi-day passages, with boom tents allowing camping on the boat, or camping gear stowed to be used for camping ashore.

 One has even been sailed and rowed singlehanded from Ellesmere to the Black Sea.
-Because there are so many of them around, it is fairly easy to find others to sail with.
-In bad weather, Mirrors remain easy to handle, though stronger winds may overwhelm them.
+Because there are so many of them around, others can be found to sail with.
+In bad weather, Mirrors can be handled, though stronger winds may overwhelm them.
 Their seaworthiness is excellent for their size.

 The Mirror with the sail No 1 (i.e. the first ever mirror) may be seen at the National Maritime Museum Cornwall.

 Other designs

-Three other dinghy designs are also associated with the 'Mirror' name: the (Mirror) Miracle of 12 ft 8ins length, the Marauder (Mirror 14) (14 ft 6ins), and the Mirror 16 (16 ft 1ins).
+Three other dinghy designs are also associated with the 'Mirror' name: the (Mirror) Miracle of 12 ft 8 in length, the Marauder (Mirror 14) (14 ft 6 in), and the Mirror 16 (16 ft 1 in).
 Of these, the Marauder was designed by Peter Milne, while the other two were Jack Holt designs.
 The Miracle also sports a squared-off 'transom bow' (albeit smaller than that of the smaller Mirror), while the two larger designs enjoy a more traditional bow treatment.
 All of them were conceived as potential home-build projects, though the Marauder is a less obviously hard-chine design.

 The rather larger GRP 'Mirror Offshore' (a van de Stadt design), possibly in a similar spirit, was intended to enable an introduction to larger boats within a limited budget.